nightbox69/Speedruns/Games/Chrono-Cross/Notes/Any%-Good-Ending.md

   - Glenn Strength Strats (use Else if you missed on Glenn 3/3)
     - 27 Strength Or Crit | 27 Strength and 18 Magic Leena
       - Glenn - 2 - SonicSword
-    - 24 Strength
+    - 24 - 26 Strength
       - Glenn - 3 - SonicSword
     - Else
       - Serge - 1/1 (doesn't matter if you hit or miss)
-      - Glenn - 3/3 - SonicSword
+      - Glenn - 3/3 - Viper Element - SonicSword
 - If Attacked
   - Glenn 26 Strength
     - Glenn - 2